 Ebola

-If contracted, the Ebola disease is one of the deadliest in the world.
-It is a highly contagious virus that can kill up to 90 percent of people who catch it, causing terror among the infected communities.
+If contracted, Ebola is one of the deadliest diseases in the world.
+It is a highly contagious virus that can kill up to 90 percent of those who catch it, causing terror among infected communities.

 Symptoms

 Initially, there are no specific symptoms, making diagnosis difficult.
-The disease is often characterized by the sudden onset of fever, weakness, muscle pain, headache and sore throat.
-These symptoms are followed by vomiting, diarrhea, rash, kidney and liver failure and, in some cases, internal and external bleeding.
+The disease is often characterized by sudden onset of fever, weakness, muscle pain, headache, and sore throat.
+These symptoms are followed by vomiting, diarrhea, rash, kidney and liver failure, and in some cases, internal and external bleeding.

 Treatment